How to deploy NG Firewall in Microsoft Azure

 my-vnet

-Select the virtual network you created in step 2.
+Select the virtual network you created in the previous step.

 Subnet